fetchai/colearn/docs/index.md

 and without revealing their dataset to the other stakeholders.
 This library is currently in development.

 ## How collective learning works
-A group of *learners* come together, each of whom have their own datasets and want to collaborate on training a machine learning model over a set number of rounds.
+A group of *learners* comes together, each of whom have their own datasets and want to collaborate on training a machine learning model over a set number of rounds.
 We refer to this as an 'experiment'.
 In each round of collective learning: